The ad layout process is the final stage of your advertising creative process before deployment.

 Taking Back the Ad Layout Process

-Now, this post is not going to make you an advertising layout designer, but it will reveal some techniques sales-oriented layout designers use to dramatically increase the attention-getting power of their layouts.
-You’re if you utilize these techniques and all of your company’s advertising, email programs, print collateral, or any other marketing project.
+This post will not make you an advertising layout designer.
+Still, it will reveal some techniques sales-oriented layout designers use to increase the attention-getting power of their layouts dramatically.

-Headlines come first: your ad’s headline is the most important sales message always.
+Headlines come first: your ad’s headline is always the most important sales message.
 The headline should be set in big, bold type so they’re very readable, even at a distance.
 Graphical elements of an ad, such as photos or illustrations, should not distract the reader from your ad’s headline, nor should they dominate your head.

 Where’s your phone number?
 It’s surprising how much time and money companies spend on their advertising, yet at the end of their ad, they fail to tell the reader has contacted them at the end of their ad.
 Don’t repeat their mistakes in your ads.
-Always featured your company’s phone number and website URL and mailing address and big and bold type across the bottom of your advertising.
+Always feature your company’s phone number, website URL, mailing address, and big and bold type across the bottom of your advertising.
 Your prospects want to reach you, so why should you stop them?

-White space is nice, but the black space does the selling: if your product requires a long advertising copy, your ad should be long copy ads.
+White space is nice, but black space does the selling: if your product requires a long advertising copy, your ad should be long copy ads.
 Don’t let others criticize your ad layout for having too many words.

 Busy is good if it’s interesting: there’s nothing wrong if, in addition to copy, your ad requires diagrams, sidebars, or thumbnail photos.

 These information-rich layouts can work very well for products that require detailed explanations.
-It is aimed at people who are likely to have detail questions about your product, such as engineers, programmers, or doctors.
+It is aimed at people likely to have detailed questions about your product, such as engineers, programmers, or doctors.

-Agency art departments are called reference files and they are a source of ready inspiration for every art director.
+Agency art departments are called reference files and are a source of inspiration for every art director.
 There’s nothing wrong with adopting someone else’s ad layout for your projects.
 We’re not suggesting you steal their photos or art—just let another ad layout inspire your own, as many artists have done throughout history.

 Does your headline make sense if someone doesn’t know about your product?
 Could a reader get the gist of what your company’s ad sells by scanning it from top to bottom?
 Look at your ad layouts first thing in the morning after a good night’s sleep.
 I know this helps to reveal missing details or points in your ad copy that could be expressed more clearly.

 Using Color In Online and Print Display Advertising

 In recent years, advances in digital pre-press technology have enabled magazine production departments to reduce the added production costs of running four-color process ads.
-While this cost difference places color within reach of many full-page advertisers, bear in mind that rates for four-color display advertising will generally average at least 10% to 25% higher than for the same ad size in black and white.
+While this cost difference places color within reach of many full-page advertisers, consider that rates for four-color display advertising will generally average at least 10% to 25% higher than for the same ad size in black and white.

 Using a color doesn’t mean it should be overused in advertising projects, which frequently happens.
-For example, an advertising art director’s placement of a photo or illustration that completely overwhelms the headline or body copy of your sales message suppresses the impact of your ads sales message.
+For example, an advertising art director’s placement of a photo or illustration that completely overwhelms your sales message’s headline or body copy suppresses the impact of your ad’s sales message.

 The most successful four-color advertising uses color sparingly, with a small, beautifully executed color photography or an illustration teamed with intelligent type design.
 Good color ad layout features mostly plain white page backgrounds or, going to the other extreme, solid, vivid background colors bleeding off the edges of a page.

 I’ve mentioned this before, but modern marketing managers must sometimes retake control of the layout and design process from the ad agency’s art director.
 This is especially important when working with color in ad layouts.
-You might find it necessary to rein in the advertising art director’s use of color and restore to prominence what should always be the most important elements of your company’s advertising headlines, subheads, body copy, and call to action.
+You might find it necessary to rein in the advertising art director’s use of color and restore to prominence what should always be the most important elements of your company’s advertising—headlines, subheads, body copy, and call to action.

 Remember, just because the unlimited digital color design and production capabilities are now available at the click of a mouse doesn’t mean they should all find their way into your company’s advertising layouts.